communication #113369

 - lrupp stepping back from openSUSE infrastructure

-Updated by lrupp about 2 years ago
+Updated by lrupp over 2 years ago

 - Checklist item lrupp stepping back from openSUSE infrastructure added